 Although we operate as a single segment, we monitor and report revenue by mail classes, products, and shapes.
 We use the following broad service categories to describe and report on our performance: First-Class Mail, Marketing Mail, Shipping and Packages, International Mail, Periodicals, and other services.
 Additional information on these service categories can be found in Part I, Item 1.
 Business, Services and Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations, Results of Operations, Operating Revenue and Volume in our 2023 Annual Report.
+Management's Discussion and Analysis of Financial Condition and Results of Operations, Results of Operations, Results of Operations, Operating Revenue and Volume in our 2023 Annual Report.

-The following table summarizes our operating revenue and volume for the three and six months ended March 31, 2024 and 2023 by each service category:
+The following table summarizes our operating revenue and volume for the three months ended December 31, 2023 and 2022 by each service category: